-Buy powerful neodymium magnets on-line today!
-MagnetShop.com carries a large inventory of neodymium magnets, available in discs, blocks (rectangular & square), rings, and rods in a wide range of shapes and sizes, not all of which are shown on this website.
+Buy strong neodymium magnets online today!
+MagnetShop.com carries a large inventory of neodymium magnets in disc, block (both rectangular & square), ring and rod shapes, available in a wide range of shapes, sizes, grades and finishes, not all of which are shown on this website.

 Neodymium (Neo or NdFeb) magnets are strong permanent magnets, and part of the rare-earth magnet family.
 Neo magnets have the highest magnetic properties, and are the most powerful commercially available magnets today.
 Because of their magnetic strength, neodymium magnets are the preferred choice for many consumer, commercial and technical applications.

-Common applications for neodymium magnets include high-performance motors, jewelry clasps, audio equipment, POP displays, science projects, arts & crafts, model making, home improvement projects, hanging artwork & much more.
-Click here for features & characteristics of neodymium magnets.
+- Common applications - Neodymium magnets are often used in high-performance motors, jewelry clasps, audio equipment, POP displays, science projects, arts & crafts, model making, home improvement projects, hanging artwork & much more.

-We can also custom manufacture these to fit your exact specifications using our in-house global manufacturing facilities and team of experienced engineers.
+- Custom Orders - We can custom manufacture neodymium magnets to fit your exact specifications, using our in-house global manufacturing facilities and team of experienced engineers.
 Just let us know what you are looking for by sending us a request for quote or contact us today, and we'll work with you to determine the most economical way of providing you with what you need.

 Click on the images below for pricing & sizes: